 In this expression:

-This structure is very useful when it is necessary to assign a value to a variable or perform a simple operation based on a condition.
+This structure is very useful when a value needs to be assigned to a variable based on a condition.

-As in the rest of the conditionals condition has to be an expression that evaluates to a boolean value.
-That is, it has to be one of the following expressions,
+must be an expression that evaluates to a boolean value.
+That is, it must be one of the following expressions,

-• The call of a function that returns a boolean
+- A function call that returns a boolean

 Equivalent in IF-ELSE